yashwantbezawada/Stirling-PDF/README.md

 Once the above has been done, on restart, a new stirling-pdf-DB.mv.db will show if everything worked.

-When you login to Stirling PDF you will be redirected to /login page to login with those default credentials.
+When you login to PDF Editor you will be redirected to /login page to login with those default credentials.
 After login everything should function as normal

 To access your account settings go to Account settings in the settings cog menu (top right in navbar) This Account settings menu is also where you find your API key.